paulosmallz/reject-fork/README.md

 # reject-fork
- Playing around with what happens when a merge conflict is discovered.
+ Playing around with what happens when a merge conflict is discovered. changed again